namans3/Keyword-Extraction/README.md

 - Register twitter app on https://apps.twitter.com and get access credentials and add them to the TweetListener.py file as indicated in the code.
 - Write the list of location names in the Location.txt file in the repository.
 - Set the timelimit for listening to one location in the TweetListener.py file.
-- Tweets will start coming into the Tweets folder
+- Tweets will start coming into the Tweets folder.
-- Go to command line and change directory 'cd' to the file location where the repository is located in your local machine
+- Go to command line and change directory 'cd' to the file location where the repository is located in your local machine.
-- In commanad line write TweetListener.py and run
+- In command line write TweetListener.py and run.
 - Tweets will start streaming and all will be written into files in Twitter folder in the repository.
-- After having listened to tweets of all the specified locations, run the keyword extraction can begin
+- After having listened to tweets of all the specified locations, keyword extraction can begin.
-- In commanad line write TFIDFExtract.py and run
+- In commanad line write TFIDFExtract.py and run.
-- Keywords will be extracted for one location at a time and will be written into the Keyword.json file
+- Keywords will be extracted for one location at a time and will be written into the Keyword.json file.

 ## References
 1. Less Than Dot - Blog - Automated Keyword Extraction – TF-IDF, RAKE, and TextRank. (n.d.).
 Retrieved October 20, 2017, from http://blogs.lessthandot.com/index.php/artificial-intelligence/automated-keyword-extraction-tf-idf-rake-and-textrank/